octohouse/houzes-property-feed/README.txt

 * BLM
 * Kyero v3
+* Rightmove and OnTheMarket Real-Time Format (RTDF)

-Here's just a couple of reasons why you should choose the Houzez Property Feed plugin to import your property stock:
+Here's just a couple of reasons why you should choose the Houzez Property Feed plugin to import and export your property stock:

 * 20+ years experience in working with property feeds
 * New formats always being added